Leg 14Kirkby Stephen to Appleby-in-Westmorland

 Moot Hall

-Moot is an old English word meaning ‘meeting’.
-The Moot Hall in Appleby dates to 1596 and was built as a council chamber – a function it still fulfils today.
+Moot is an old English word meaning meeting.
+Appleby's Moot Hall dates to 1596 and was built as a council chamber, a function it still fulfils today.
 It is one of only two Moot Halls in the country which are still used for council meetings.
-It also houses a Tourism Information Centre for the town.
+It also houses a tourist information centre for the town.

 14